 Landscaping.
-If you’re new, you can get your family to help with this.
+If you’re new to the business, you can get your family to help with this.
 Treat overgrown bushes, plant new flowers and lay fresh mulch.
 This makes a huge difference.

 Shutters.
 Repainting these is an easy rejuvenating touch for curb appeal.
 Find a safe but attractive color, and go with it.

 Paint.
-Along with the shutters, treat trim, front door, garage door, etc. If it can be livened up easily, liven it up.
+Along with the shutters, paint the trim, front door, garage door, etc. If it can be livened up easily, liven it up.